Advocacy: Why Engage?

 Local project grants (LPGs) have served as a lifeline for both urban and rural EMS agencies.
 Funded by the state’s “tobacco fund,” the LPGs funded capital equipment, personnel training, and other important initiatives for EMS agencies.
 However, LPG funding has expired.

 TEMSA will work with lawmakers in the 2019 Texas Legislature to restore LPG funding.
-The first step will involve TEMSA’s September 2019 testimony before the Department of State Health Services (DSHS) to support the DSHS request for LPG funding.
+Click here to learn more about LPGs.

 Driver Responsibility Program